martintuando/How-does-Social-Media-Prevalence-Influence-Mental-Health-Outcomes--An-Empirical-Analysis/data/README.md

 Handling Data Suppression

 Since the CDC suppresses case counts between 1–10 (Missing Not at Random - MNAR), I implemented a robust imputation strategy.
 Detailed documentation and the dedicated processing pipeline for this method can be found in my specialized project repository: MICPR (Multiple Imputation with Constrained Proportional Recalibration).

-Transformation

-All outcome variables are log-transformed ($y^* = \ln(y + 1)$) to model non-linear, over-proportional effects, assuming the impact of social media increases with the severity of existing distress.

 3. Control Variables